aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

      > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
 Proceed to next step only if you are able to see the listing of AD DS user accounts you created.

-24. Once the users are reflecting in the Azure AD, right click on the **lab-prerequisite** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
+24. Once the users are reflected in the Azure AD, right-click on the **lab-prerequisite** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will configure the storage account with the naming convention **storage<inject key="DeploymentID" enableCopy="false"/>** and file share with the name **az140-22-profiles**.

     > **Note**: The script execution will take about 5 minutes.
 Once completed, the PowerShell window will display the text `Lab Pre-requisite Task Completed Successfully` in green color and the Powershell window will automatically close after a few seconds.

-25. Now right click on the **Session-host** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
+25. Now right-click on the **Session-host** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will create the Session host.
     > **Note**: The script execution will take about 5 minutes.
 Once completed, the PowerShell window will display the text Session-host Task Completed Successfully` in green color and the Powershell window will automatically close after a few seconds.

 26. Within the Remote Desktop session to **az140-dc-vm11**, in the browser window displaying the Azure portal, search for and select Virtual machines and, on the Virtual machines blade, in the list of virtual machines, select **az140-21-p1-0**  under **Operations** section select **Run command**, select **RunPowerShellScript** and under **Run Command Script** paste the content of p3script.ps1 available on desktop and click on **Run**.

 27. Within the Remote Desktop session to **az140-dc-vm11**, in the browser window displaying the Azure portal, search for and select Virtual machines and, on the Virtual machines blade, in the list of virtual machines, select **az140-21-p1-1**  under **Operations** section select **Run command**, select **RunPowerShellScript** and under **Run Command Script** paste the content of p3script.ps1 available on desktop and click on **Run**.

-28. Within the Remote Desktop session to **az140-dc-vm11**, in the browser window displaying the Azure portal, search for and select Virtual machines and, on the Virtual machines blade, in the list of virtual machines, select **az140-21-p1-2**  under **Operations** section select **Run command**, select **RunPowerShellScript** and under **Run Command Script** paste the content of p3script.ps1 available on desktop and click on **Run**.
+28. Within the Remote Desktop session to **az140-dc-vm11**, in the browser window displaying the Azure portal, search for and select Virtual machines and, on the Virtual machines blade, in the list of virtual machines, select **az140-21-p1-2**  under **Operations** section select **Run command**, select **RunPowerShellScript** and under **Run Command Script** paste the content of p3script.ps1 is available on desktop and click on **Run**.

 29. On the **az140-21-p1-0** blade, select **Connect**, in the drop-down menu, select **Bastion**, on the **Bastion** tab of the **az140-21-p1-0 \| Connect** blade, select **Use Bastion**.